gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## Let's Create a Configuration Script

-For this step we're going to borrow some of the material from [Running Things in gem5](/slides/02-Using-gem5/03-running-in-gem5.md).
+For this step, we're going to borrow some of the material from [Running Things in gem5](../02-Using-gem5/03-running-in-gem5.md).
 We are specifically going to copy the materials for using *TrafficGenerators*.
 We are going to further expand that material by extending the *ChanneledMemory* class to put an `InspectorGadget` right before the memory controller.

-Run the following commands in the base gem5 directory to create a directory for our configurations and copy the materials needed.
+Run the following commands in the base gem5 directory to create a directory for our configurations and copy the materials needed:

 ```sh
 cp -r ../materials/03-Developing-gem5-models/04-ports/step-1/configs/bootcamp configs/